Shopify SEO Tutorial for Beginners

 exampleshop.com/products/snakeskin-boots?variant=8238641

 This becomes an issue if a user is searching for a specific variant, and it could affect your ranking result for that product.
 Short, descriptive URLs containing relevant keywords are more likely to rank higher in search results.
-Because of this, it’s better to set up these variants are two entirely separate products.
+Because of this, it’s better to set up these variants as two entirely separate products.
 Then your URLs can look something like this, making them easier for both search engines and users to understand what they’re about:

 exampleshop.com/products/black-snakeskin-boots